We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The tilling capacity of an electric garden tiller refers to how deep and wide it can till.

-Tilers aren’t the best choice for removing grass because they cannot get the entire job done.
-Ideally, to remove established lawn grass, rent a sod cutter for large areas, or for smaller portions of grass, use a garden spade to slice the roots beneath the surface.
+Tillers aren’t the best choice for removing grass because they cannot get the entire job done.
+Ideally, to remove established lawn grass, one should rent a sod cutter for large areas.
+For smaller portions of grass, use a garden spade to slice the roots beneath the surface.
 A heavy-duty gas-powered tiller can partially remove grass by freeing the roots from the soil and breaking large sections of sod into smaller chunks.
 Unfortunately, you’ll still have to remove the smaller chunks with a garden fork or a shovel after using a gas tiller.

 Walk-behind tillers, both electric and gas, are designed to work in a forward direction.
 Attempting to pull them backward can lead to injury.
 The forward rotation of the tines usually provides adequate forward momentum, so it is normally not necessary to push the machine.
 Depending on soil conditions, it may be necessary to rock the machine forward or hold back on forward momentum for best results.